Artifacts and external references

 Publications

-- Creation of custom-made serious games with user-generated learning content
+Creation of custom-made serious games with user-generated learning content (13th Annual Workshop on Network and Systems Support for Games – 2014)

-- Parallelizable MACs based on the sum of PRPs with security beyond the birthday bound
+Parallelizable MACs based on the sum of PRPs with security beyond the birthday bound (Applied Cryptography and Network Security – 17th International Conference – 2019)

-- Tight security bounds for generic stream cipher constructions
+Tight security bounds for generic stream cipher constructions (Selected Areas in Cryptography – 26th International Conference – 2019)

-- The DRACO stream cipher: provable security against TMDTO attacks
+The DRACO stream cipher: provable security against TMDTO attacks (IACR Transactions on Symmetric Cryptology – Volume 2022, Issue 2 – 2022)

-- Provable security against generic attacks on stream ciphers
+Provable security against generic attacks on stream ciphers (Journal of Mathematical Cryptology – Volume 17, Issue 1 – 2023)

 Publication indexes and author profiles